 A world without frontiers

 With focus on the great cultures of Antiquity the exhibition tells us of contact and a certain degree of reciprocal acculturation between the Phoenicians – the seafaring trading people from what is now Lebanon – and the Etruscans in Northern Italy, together with Greeks in the Aegean.
-A wealth of finds, both in the form of applied arts and raw materials for trade, illustrate in the exhibition how even in the remote past the world was global: and how goods, ideologies, religion and the structure of society throughout the entire Mediterranean world were influenced by intersecting cultural links.
+A wealth of finds, both in the form of applied arts and raw materials for trade, illustrate in the exhibition how even in the remote past the world was global.
+The finds also show how goods, ideologies, religion and the structure of society throughout the entire Mediterranean world were influenced by intersecting cultural links.

 Italy and the Etruscans

-The final section of the exhibition illustrates how, from around 500 BC, the Etruscans gradually came under the sway of the emerging state of Rome.
-The flourishing Etruscan culture and its language vanished, though their traditions, ruler symbols and ancestor cult lived on under Roman rule.
+The final section of the exhibition illustrates how the Etruscans gradually came under the sway of the emerging state of Rome.
+During this period, from around 500 BC, the flourishing Etruscan culture and its language vanished.
+But their traditions, ruler symbols and ancestor cult continued to live on under Roman rule.